75 Best Story Ideas And Prompts For Creative Writing

 A teenage boy finds an exploit on a central online shopping platform and creates an esteemed crime organization that rules cyberspace.

-Tell the story of an old man that is bereaved of his family, and lives alone in the mountains, when he discovers the secret society that slew his family is hosting a meeting in a nearby town.
+Tell the story of an old man that lives alone in the mountains and is bereaved of his family, when he discovers the secret society that slew his family is hosting a meeting in a nearby town.

 Hopefully, those gave you some ideas on potential plot points for your story!
 Here are some more genre-specific writing prompts to either inspire a new short story or spruce up your next chapter!
 Now go write an amazing story already!